SELECT product

 The previous two examples showed a single filter in use.
 In practice, you will probably need to filter on multiple values or fields.
 For example, how would you express this SQL in Elasticsearch?

-In these situations, you will need to use a bool
+In these situations, you will need to use a bool query

-query.
+inside the constant_score query.
 This allows us to build

 filters that can have multiple components in boolean combinations.